Sudhakara Dvivedi: Biography

-he was appointed the teacher of mathematics and astrology after Bapudeva Sastri retired in 1889.
+he was appointed the teacher of mathematics and astronomy after Bapudeva Sastri retired in 1889.

 He was the head of mathematics department in Queen's college Benaras from where he retired in 1905 and mathematician Ganesh Prasad became the new head of department.
 Dvivedi wrote a number of translations, commentaries and treatises, including one on algebra which included topics such as Pellian equations, squares, and Diophantine equations.